 Thanks to new medicines, life expectancy after pancreas removal surgery is rising.
-Your outlook will depend on the condition you have.
-One study found that the seven-year survival rate after surgery for people with noncancerous conditions like pancreatitis was 76 percent.
+Your outlook will depend on the condition you have. found that the seven-year survival rate after surgery for people with noncancerous conditions like pancreatitis was 76 percent.
 But for people with pancreatic cancer, the seven-year survival rate was 31 percent.

 The pancreas is a gland located in your abdomen, underneath your stomach.
 It’s shaped like a large tadpole, with a round head and a thinner, tapered body.
 The “head” is curved into the duodenum, the first part of your small intestine.
 The “body” of the pancreas sits between your stomach and spine.

 The pancreas has two kinds of cells.
 Each type of cell produces a different substance.

 - Endocrine cellsproduce the hormones insulin, glucagon, somatostatin, and pancreatic polypeptide.
 Insulin helps lower blood sugar, and glucagon raises blood sugar.

 - Exocrine cellsproduce enzymes that help digest food in the intestine.
 Trypsin and chymotrypsin break down proteins.
 Amylase digests carbohydrates, and lipase breaks down fats.

 Diseases that might require pancreas removal surgery include:

 - Chronic pancreatitis.
 This inflammation in the pancreas gets worse over time.
 Surgery is sometimes done to relieve pancreatitis pain.